About Site Recovery components (configuration, process, master target)

 The master target server handles replication data during failback from Azure.

-- It's installed by default on the configuration server.
+- By default, the master target server is installed on the configuration server.

 - For large deployments, you can add an additional, separate master target server for failback.